Associate Professor, Applied Biology and Plant Breeding

 My research interests include understanding the role of plant genetics in the design of sustainable production systems, identifying relevant traits useful in these systems, combining them within superior germplasm, and integrating this germplasm into an optimized system.
 General areas of interest include plant breeding, intercrop interactions, nutrient use efficiency, root physiology, biotic and abiotic stressor resistance, and edaphic selection.
 Currently, I am focusing on understanding and designing intensive multi-trophic production systems and the re-integration of plant and animal production.

 Beyond biological research, I have strong interests in Community Based Action Research (CBAR) and the Scholarship of Teaching and Learning (SoTL).
-Specific interests include understanding the effects of community engagement on student learning, using technology to enhance the learning environment, and promoting storytelling and digital communication skills for student outreach.
+Specific interests include teaching critical thinking, using technology to enhance the learning environment, and promoting storytelling and digital communication skills for student outreach.

 The long term objectives of my research are:

 - to develop germplasm that is enhanced for traits valuable in sustainable production systems

 - to develop germplasm specifically for integrated animal crop production systems

 - to elucidate the underlining genetic basis for traits related to sustainable production including biotic and abiotic stressor resistance

 - to develop appropriate technology : germplasm combinations optimized for urban agriculture